 A fire sprinkler system was incorporated throughout the building in the 1980s when old lathe and plaster was removed and replaced with drywall.
 New electric and plumbing service was installed at this time as well.

-The Town of Skykomish, along with King County Landmarks and Heritage has prevented restoration of the Hotel for well over a decade in their apparent attempt to take possession of the building without the necessity of paying fair market value, or any value for that matter.
+The Town of Skykomish, along with King County Landmarks and Heritage has prevented restoration of the Hotel for well over a decade in their attempt to take possession of the building without the necessity of paying for it.

 Without operational utilities, Hotel owner and tenants could not reoccupy the fully leased Hotel building.
-This, along with the town’s ongoing legal assault against the Hotel owner, appears aimed at bankrupting the owner so the town and county can take it over.
+This, along with the town’s ongoing legal assault against the Hotel owner, was aimed at bankrupting the owner so the town and county can take it.

 The owner was forced to list the property for sale in 2013 and accepted a Purchase and Sale contract for approximately $450,000 that was set to close January 31, 2014.
 The buyer was unable to complete the transaction and forfeited its earnest money deposit.